WPitera/Show-Recommendation-System/README.md

   Cosine similarity is found by taking the dot product of the two vectors and dividing by the product of their magnitudes

 - **Embedding**
+ Machine Learning and AI models can be integrated into an application or a device, which enables the software to complete jobs such as image recognition, natural language processing, and decision-making while bypassing the need for an external server for processing

 ---
 ## Content